Test data generation¶

 The Typcasting setting adds typecasting for each value (for example, 7::integer).

-Note: this wizard may be launched from the table’s right-click menu as well.
+This wizard may be launched from the table’s right-click menu as well.
 In this case, all the data is filled in automatically.